georgefourm/koa-mongo-starter/README.md

 ## Usage

-For development purposes, if you have [nodemon](https://nodemon.io/) installed, you can run the application using `npm run start`or simply `nodemon app`
+For development purposes, if you have [nodemon](https://nodemon.io/) installed, you can run the application using `npm run start`or simply `nodemon app`.

+A couple of convenience functions are provided in the `ctx` via the corresponding middleware:

+- `ctx.jwt([token])` returns a promise that resolves to the decoded JWT token provided in the `Authorization` header.
+- `ctx.render(file[,options])` sets the response body to the rendered output of the provided pug template in `src/front/templates`.

+*Note:* When using JWT functionality, remember to set the `jwt.secret` config option to a sensible key.
+The helper function expects the `Authorization` header to have the following format: `Bearer <token>` in order for it to parse the token correctly.
+If the header is missing or malformed, a 400 exception will be thrown.
+If the token is invalid, the promise returned will be rejected.

 ## Libraries